assogbg/kubernetes_BD/2-DEPLOYMENTS/deployments.md

 **Controllers for workload resources create Pods** from a **pod template** and manage those Pods on your behalf.

-**PodTemplates are specifications for creating Pods**, and are included in **workload resources such as Deployments, Jobs, and DaemonSets**.
+**PodTemplates are specifications for creating Pods**, and are included in **Kubernetes workload resources** such as Deployments, Jobs, and DaemonSets.

 Each controller for a workload resource uses the PodTemplate inside the workload object to make actual Pods.
 The **PodTemplate is part of the desired state of whatever workload resource you used to run your app**.